 As the conversation progressed, the panelists explored broader societal issues intertwined with these media portrayals.
 Lisa Colgin emphasized the implication of showcasing excessive drinking as glamorous, noting the embedded marketing strategies of the alcoholic industry within these narratives.
 Yet, these portrayals remain at odds with growing societal appreciation for wellness and mindfulness, visible in shifting cultural attitudes towards drinking.

-In this context, Megan Swan highlighted the role of alternative communities, like the rising non-alcoholic beverage market, which redefines what it means to have fun and connect meaningfully.
+In this context, Megan Swan highlighted the role of alternative communities, such as the rising non-alcoholic beverage market, which redefine what it means to have fun and connect meaningfully.
 Such emerging narratives challenge media producers and viewers to consider healthier, more inclusive representations.

 Towards a New Entertainment Paradigm